What We Are Learn On This Post

 You might have heard of Test Blockers.
 It is a test case that fails to execute because of some condition (for example, missing user rights).
 When such a test case fails, all the following cases are blocked from execution.
 This metric counts the number of such cases.

-It is important to note here that a lot of different metrics can be derived from this one.
-For example, the number of test cases blocked because of missing documents (if you use dynamic execution) or the number of test cases that were blocked in a certain period due to a specific bug.
+It is important to note that many different metrics can be derived from this.
+For example, the number of test cases blocked because of missing documents (if you use dynamic execution) or the number of test cases blocked in a certain period due to a specific bug.

 Product Metrics in Software Engineering